Mills and Millers

 The White Mill

-This postmill stood behind the Jolly Farmers at Forncett End and was probably built in the early 1800s.
-It appears to have been owned and operated by the same family of millers, the Knights, until it collapsed in 1917.
+This postmill stood behind the Jolly Farmers at Forncett End and was probably built about 1790.
+It appears to have been owned and operated by the same family of millers, the Knights, from at least 1813 until it collapsed in 1917.
+A detailed history of the mill can be found here.